mailjet/wordpress-mailjet-plugin-apiv3/README.md

 * **Sign Up Form & Contact Lists Management:** Create and customize contact form widgets to allow your website visitors to subscribe to your newsletters.

-* **Automated Contact Synchronization** - 3 ways to build your contact lists:
+* **Automated Contact Synchronization** - 4 ways to build your contact lists:

    * Synchronize your WordPress contacts.
 The user role is added to Mailjet as a contact property, so you can filter and target marketing emails to the proper group.
 With ongoing synchronization, you never have to think about contact management again.

    * Comment authors can be added to a separate Mailjet contact list as they choose to subscribe while posting a comment on the blog.

-   * A new cool option is to subscribe WooCommerce customers to your newsletter during checkout.
+   * Subscribe WooCommerce customers to your newsletter during checkout.
 Just enable the WooCommerce integration inside the plugin and you are ready to go.

+   * Use the built in Contact Form 7 integration and allow form submitters to subscribe to your newsletter.

 * **Campaign Builder Tool:** Use our drag and drop email editor or HTML builder to create beautiful and engaging emails - directly from your WordPress admin.